Dave Rubinstein

 David Rubinstein, also known as Dave Insurgent (September 5, 1964 – July 3, 1993), was an American singer and co-founder of the New York–based hardcore punk band Reagan Youth.
-Rubenstein founded the band with guitarist Paul Bakija when both were in Forest Hills High School in Forest Hills, Queens.
+Rubinstein founded the band with guitarist Paul Bakija when both were in Forest Hills High School in Forest Hills, Queens.
 The band played the punk clubs of Manhattan while the members were still in high school.

 Reagan Youth

 The band performed regularly at CBGB's and other venues on the United States' budding punk rock circuit.
 They never recorded a single, only some self-published tapes and an album that was turned into a seven-song EP.
 That EP sold more than 40,000 copies.
 The band also appeared on several compilations albums, including Live at CBGB's.
 They toured cross-country twice, in 1984 and 1987, sharing bills with punk bands such as Dead Kennedys, U.S. Chaos, Agnostic Front, Bad Brains and Beastie Boys.
 They were a mainstay at CBGB's Sunday matinee concerts and performed at Rock Against Racism concerts in the early 1980s.

 Reagan Youth was a left-wing band, often using Ku Klux Klan and Nazi Party imagery as political satire.
-In their original 1980s incarnation, they sought to address the parallels between the policies of president Ronald Reagan, the Christian Right and American conservatives and the beliefs of hate groups.
-Their eponymous song, "Reagan Youth", drew parallels between Young Republicans and the Hitler Youth.
+In their original 1980s incarnation, they sought to address the perceived parallels between the policies of president Ronald Reagan, the Christian Right and American conservatives and the beliefs of hate groups.
+Their eponymous song, "Reagan Youth", posited a similarities between Young Republicans and the Hitler Youth.

-By the late 1980s, the Reagan Youth members were frustrated and worn out from years of touring, drug use and not making money in the music industry.
+By the late 1980s, the Reagan Youth members were frustrated and worn out from years of touring, drug use and low income from their music.
 When Reagan left office, the band officially disbanded.
 Rubinstein and several other band members continued to play music together, such as in the band House of God, which never achieved the same success as Reagan Youth.